-A Phase-II diamond drilling program of approximately 12,000 metres commenced in late August 2012 and assay results were not available at the time of this report.
-The contracted drilling company, Kluane Drilling Ltd., utilizes modularized mobile drilling equipment that minimizes the need to construct roads on the property.
-It is estimated that the total cost for the Phase II drilling program, including pre-drilling geological and geophysical mapping, will be \$2.5 million over a period of 12 months, an amount which will be entirely funded by Fresnillo per the terms of the Association Agreement.
+A Phase-II diamond drilling program of approximately 12,000 metres commenced in late August 2012 and a second drill was added in October 2012.
+The contracted drilling company, Kluane Drilling Ltd., utilized modularized mobile drilling equipment that minimizes the need to construct roads on the property.
+The total cost for the Phase II drilling program, including pre-drilling geological and geophysical mapping, was \$3.3 million, an amount which will was entirely funded by Fresnillo per the terms of the Association Agreement.